caitlinmeyer/2021/_projects/2018-06-30-demo-project.md

 ---
-title: 'Research Skills Curriculum'
+title: 'Longitudinal Research Skills Curriculum'
-subtitle: ''
+subtitle: 'Instruction series deployed in person, over Zoom, and in Canvas.'
 date: 2021-06-09 00:00:00
-description: Designing a longitudinal, competency-based research skills curriculum for the Yale Physician Associate Program.
+description: Helping physician associate students develop the skills needed to successfully complete their theses.
 featured_image: '/images/demo/demo-square.jpg'
 ---

 ![](/images/demo/demo-landscape.jpg)

-**Tools:** Camtasia, Adobe Illustrator, Google Forms

 ## Overview

 The physician associate profession has a long-documented lack of a scholarship culture.
 By and large, PAs practice, they teach &ndash; but they usually do not publish.
-The latest [PAEA faculty report](https://paeaonline.org/resources/public-resources/research-reports/faculty-directors-survey-and-reports) indicats fewer than half of PA faculty surveyed had ever authored a single paper.
+The latest [PAEA faculty report](https://paeaonline.org/resources/public-resources/research-reports/faculty-directors-survey-and-reports) indicates fewer than half of PA faculty surveyed had ever authored a single paper.
 The Physician Associate Program at Yale is committed to producing PA leaders and competent researchers, primarily achieved through the completion of a yearlong research course and thesis project.

 However, baseline assessments of incoming cohorts each year reiterate that students are not equipped with the skills to successfully take on a thesis: most recently, 0% of students reported confidence in their ability to search the literature and 10% reported confidence using biomedical literature databases.